 Heron Maps specialise in the mapping of the Inland Waterways of Britain.
-Founded in 2010, our first publications were maps of the The Broads and The Kennet & Avon Canal.
+Founded in 2010, the first publications in our Waterways Series were maps of the The Broads and The Kennet & Avon Canal.
 Our maps feature an exaggerated depiction of the main waterway with a corridor of surrounding detail, usually at 1:50000 scale, showing waterway related information such as locks, moorings, boatyards, facilities and the all important waterside pubs.
 As well as visitor information including places and features of interest, paths, national cycle routes and amenities.
 Visit our individual map pages to be able to see map extracts.

-Available now.
-We would also like to announce our new Birmingham Greenways map which gives a different perspective to Birmingham, the Black Country and Solihull.
+Our Birmingham Greenways map gives a different perspective to Birmingham, the Black Country and Solihull.
 It features 150 miles of traffic free walking and cycling paths along canals, rivers, and through the 8000 acres of parks of the Birmingham plateau.

 Alongside our Waterways Series is the Official Milton Keynes Atlas, a large scale atlas of one of the country's newest cities.

 New for 2022